Mr-Coxall/Computer-Based-Problem-Solving/README.md

 ## Running the Code Examples

 You can run all the code examples in this book using GitHub Codespaces.
 Click the button below to open this repository in GitHub Codespaces.
 It will take a few minutes to build the environment, but once it's done you can run any of the code examples in the book.
+Note that you will need a GitHub login to use this feature.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=191458088)